-All tracers in the model output show cyclic alternations as a result of implementing astronomical forcing of Corg burial in

-- 15 the model (Fig. 2 and Supp.
+All tracers in the model output show cyclic alternations as a result of implementing astronomical forcing of C{org} burial in the model (Fig. 2 and Supp.
 Fig. 10 for all model output).
 Model tracers do not show much inter-basin variability, thus we will consider the deep Pacific box (DP) to assess the generalized oceanic behaviour of tracers.
-The As expected, the total exogenic carbon inventory C{tot} in the ocean basins closely matches changes in atmospheric CO2, dissolved inorganic carbon (DIC) and temperature.
-While the carbonate compensation depth (CCD) of the DP shows cyclic extreme outliers due to model design (see digital supplementSupp.
+As expected, the total exogenic carbon inventory C{tot} in the ocean basins closely matches changes in atmospheric CO_2 , dissolved inorganic carbon (DIC) and temperature.
+While the carbonate compensation depth (CCD) of the DP shows cyclic extreme outliers due to model design (Supp.
 Sect.
-1), the underlying pattern of change is also similar, with high temperatures, high - 20 CO2 concentrations, and high C{tot} co-occurring with a deepening of the CCD for the 405 kyr and 2.4 Myr cycles.
-DP δ^{13} C co-varies approximately in anti-phase (i.e. 13C-depleted DIC co-occurring with high C{tot}) with these tracers but shows more higher-frequency fluctuations.
+1), the underlying pattern of change is also similar, with high temperatures, high CO_2 concentrations, and high C{tot} co-occurring with a deepening of the CCD for the $405\,\mathrm{kyr}$ and $2.4\,\mathrm{Myr}$ cycles.
+DP $\delta^{13}C$ co-varies approximately in anti-phase (i.e. ^{13}C -depleted DIC co-occurring with high C{tot}) with these tracers but shows more higher-frequency fluctuations.

 The MTM-analysis of model output shows significant spectral power at orbital periods (Fig. 3).
-Most notably, a shift in decreased spectral power occurs from in the higher frequencies (precession, obliquity) in the forcing signalto, while the

-- 25 lower frequencies (long-term eccentricity cycles), that are sometimes only marginally present in the input forcing .
-The shift in spectral power lower frequencies in the input forcing gain spectral power.
-This low-pass filtering of spectral power, occurs for our main scenario of 1:0.5:-0.4 ETP, but also for various other combinations of ETP (e.g. 1:0.5:-0.4, 0.1:0:0.1, 1:1:1, etc.), eccentricity alone, and unclipped/clipped 65°N and 30°N summer insolation (see digital supplementSupp.
+Most notably, decreased spectral power occurs in the higher frequencies (precession, obliquity) in the forcing signal, while the lower frequencies (long-term eccentricity cycles), that are sometimes only marginally present in the input forcing gain spectral power.
+This low-pass filtering of spectral power, occurs for our main scenario of 1:0.5:-0.4 ETP, but also for various other combinations of ETP (e.g. 1:0.5:-0.4, 0.1:0:0.1, 1:1:1, etc.), eccentricity alone, and unclipped/clipped 65°N and 30°N summer insolation (Supp.
 Sect.
 4).
 Results are qualitatively similar for different contributions of E, T, and P in the ETP curve as forcing.
-Furthermore, the results are largely - 30 unaffected by the introduction of relatively strong noise that white noise, that is transformed into red noise, that affects C{org} burial by up to the same levels as the astronomical forcing, and different initial modelling conditions.
-Together, these sensitivity studies indicate that the model results in terms of spectral response are very robust (SupplementSupp.
+Furthermore, the results are largely unaffected by the introduction of relatively strong white noise, that is transformed into red noise, that affects C{org} burial by up to the same levels as the astronomical forcing, and different initial modelling conditions.
+Together, these sensitivity studies indicate that the model results in terms of spectral response are very robust (Supp.
 Sect.
 4).